-In Downtown Health and Rehabilitation Center, 16.36 Percentage of Residents Rehospitalized
+In Downtown Health and Rehabilitation Center, 16.39% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Downtown Health and Rehabilitation Center, 11.4 Percentage of Patients
+In Downtown Health and Rehabilitation Center, 7.7% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Downtown Health and Rehabilitation Center, 66.86% Percentage of Resident
+In Downtown Health and Rehabilitation Center, 40.72% of Resident

-This tells you the percent of short-term residents that saw functional improvements, such as with activities of daily living.
+This indicates the percentage of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.